josegocampo/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 Suppose that you have an n-story building and plenty of eggs.
 Suppose also that an egg gets broken if it is thrown off floor f or higher, and doesn't get broken if dropped off a floor less than floor f.
 Devise a strategy to determine the value of f such that the number of dropped + broken eggs is minimized.

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+for n stores or the building, go to the median, drop an egg, if it breaks then go to the [:median] and repeat the process. if it doesnt break then go to the [median:] and try again.

+ repeat proces until you find the floor where it doesnt/does break depending on first result.